vishnukg/nvim/Readme.md

 After installing a plugin using packer, you need to initialise the package by setting it up. check the corresponding plugin files to see how the setup method is invoked.

+Mason installs lsp servers and other binaries here in your local machine $HOME/.local/share/nvim/mason